st10251759/prog6212-poe-part-2/README.md

 5. **Processing of Payments:**
    - Hr Managers will process a payment of a claim and pay with a third-party payment tool.

+## Lecturer Feedback
+I received no lecturer feedback for Part 1 and Part 2, as I obtained 100% for both parts.
+All changes and additional features were solely added to meet the requirements for Part 3, including enhancements to claim submission automation, verification workflows, and payment processing functionality.

 ## Functionality and App Usage